SheepCommander/UnattendedWinstall/README.md

 TODO:
 - [ ] 12.
+Add regkeys to set Notepad as default app for .gitignore, .stignore, and .gitattributes
+- [ ] 13.
 Create settings and other user files in the default locations, such as for PowerToys settings, or browser history, etc.
 - [ ] ??.
 Install a web browser after logging in for the first time (probably firefox or Thorium)
 - [ ] ??.
 After installing the browser, run my long `winget install` script.
 Or alternatively just create a file *containing* my winget install script.